 The human female reproductive system has two ovaries and when the cancer is localized to one ovary it is known as unilateral cancer and if both ovaries are affected it is called bilateral ovarian cancer.
 Treatment of the condition depends on the severity and location of the cancer.

 If the cancer is localized and narrow it can be managed with conservative surgeries and chemotherapy.
-Hysterectomy is needed if the cancer is spreading too fast and is not localized to a narrow region.
+A hysterectomy is needed if the cancer is spreading too fast and is not localized to a narrow region.

 It is a condition when noncancerous tumors begin to grow inside the uterus.
 The condition can cause pain and heavy bleeding which can lead to anemia.
 Consequently, patients can develop a number of other conditions as well.
 Physicians try to manage the condition by prescribing hormonal drugs and certain coagulants.
 But if the medicine fails to manage the condition hysterectomy has to be performed.